haskell/cabal/cabal-install/README.md

     $ ./bootstrap.sh

-It will download and install the dependencies.
-The script will install the library packages (vanilla, profiling and shared) into `$HOME/.cabal/` and the `cabal` program into `$HOME/.cabal/bin/`.
-If you don't want to install profiling and shared versions of the libraries, use
+It will download and install the dependencies to a sandbox and the `cabal` program into `./.cabal-sandbox/bin`.
+This binary will use static linking and be without profiling.

-    $ EXTRA_CONFIGURE_OPTS="" ./bootstrap.sh
+You then have the choice either to place `./.cabal-sandbox/bin` on your `$PATH` or move the `cabal` program to somewhere on your `$PATH` (recommended).
+Next, you can get the latest list of packages by

-You then have the choice either to place `$HOME/.cabal/bin` on your `$PATH` or move the `cabal` program to somewhere on your `$PATH`.
-Next, you can get the latest list of packages by running:
+running:

     $ cabal update